-Old Apple Watch apps built with legacy watchOS SDKs produce a warning when launched in watchOS 4.3.1.
-On watchOS 5 and later, such apps refuse to open at all.
+Legacy Apple Watch apps built with outdated watchOS SDKs produce a warning when launched in watchOS 4.3.1.
+On watchOS 5 and later, legacy apps refuse to open at all.

-In November 2017, Apple gave developers a heads-up warning that it would soon stop accepting updates to watchOS 1 apps.
-“This app will not work with future versions of watchOS,” reads the warning message in watchOS 4.3.1.
+In November 2017, Apple gave a heads-up that it’d stop accepting updates to watchOS 1 apps.
+“This app will not work with future versions of watchOS,” read the warning on watchOS 4.3.1.

-A warning when launching a legacy watch app in watchOS 4.3.1
+A warning upon opening a legacy Apple Watch app on watchOS 4.3.1

 TUTORIAL: How to identify legacy Mac apps